A Survey on Dialogue Summarization: Recent Advances and New Frontiers

 \subsection{Evaluation Metrics}

-ROUGE \cite{rouge} is conventionally adopted as the standard metric for evaluating summarization tasks, which mainly involves the F1 scores for ROUGE-1, ROUGE-2, and ROUGE-L that measure the word-overlap, bigram-overlap and longest common sequence between the ground truth and the generated summary respectively.
-Instead of exact surface form matching, recently, some works propose new metrics based on contextualized representations, such as BERTScore \cite{bertscore} and MoverScore \cite{moverscore}, which show higher correlation with human judgements.
+ROUGE \cite{rouge} is conventionally adopted as the standard metric for evaluating summarization tasks, which mainly involves the F1 scores for ROUGE-1, ROUGE-2, and ROUGE-L that measure the word overlap, bi-gram overlap and longest common sequence between the ground truth and the generated summary respectively.